We're excited to announce improvements we’ve made to our PayPal integration.

-- Delinquent subscriptions that were reported as active in the old PayPal are now reported as past-due.
-ChartMogul may also report these delinquent subscriptions as cancelled if you have your Delinquent subscription handling setting enabled.
+- Delinquent subscriptions previously reported as active in the old PayPal are now reported as past-due.
+ChartMogul may also report these delinquent subscriptions as canceled if you've enabled the Delinquent subscription handling setting.

 We're continuously improving ChartMogul.
 Watch for this article for updates on our PayPal integration.